rsperberg/frontend-javascript-exercises-1/04-strings/00-basics/README.md

     For example:

     ```javascript
-    findFirst("Roses are red", "re") returns 10 (the position of the "re" in "red")
+    findLastMatch("Roses are red", "re") returns 10 (the position of the "re" in "red")
     ```

 - Complete the `substringBetweenMatches` function.
 This function should: